Congressional Equality Caucus: Mission

 The mission of the caucus is to work for LGBTQI+ rights, the repeal of laws discriminatory against LGBTQI+ persons, the elimination of hate-motivated violence, and improved health and well-being for all persons, regardless of sexual orientation, gender identity, or gender expression.
 The caucus serves as a resource for members of Congress, their staffs, and the public on LGBTQI+ issues.
 Unlike the Congressional Black Caucus, famous for admitting only Black members, the Equality Caucus admits any member of Congress who is willing to advance LGBTQI+ rights, regardless of their sexual identity or orientation.
 Historically, the caucus is co-chaired by every openly-LGBTQI+ member of Congress.

 Equality PAC

 In February 2016, caucus leadership formed the Equality PAC to support candidates running for federal office who are LGBTQI+ or seek to advance LGBTQI+ rights.
-On March 14, 2016, the board of the Equality PAC voted to endorse Hillary Clinton in the 2016 Presidential election.
+On March 14, 2016, the board of the Equality PAC voted to endorse Hillary Clinton in the 2016 presidential election.

+Equality Caucus Institute

+In June 2024, members of the caucus established the Equality Caucus Institute, a 501(c)(3) organization committed to both issues research as well as training of interns on LGBTQ rights advocacy in both Congress and in other 501(c)(3) organizations.